The Canadian Joint Incident Response Unit, or in French: L’Unité Interarmées d’Intervention du Canada.

 In the grand tradition of Canadian Special Forces, it was a completely non-indicative name.
 In civilian terms, we were metaphorical dragon hunters.
 Our remit was investigating and neutralising weapons of mass destruction, be they chemical, biological, radiological, nuclear or explosive.
 Never thought actual dragons would be a possibility though.

 That all changed in the 2020s with the emergence of the Samudr Virus.
-One thing to bare in mind was that we were amongst the biggest geeks and nerds in the Canadian Forces; add that to our jobs and we just ate up any and all data about it.
+One thing to bear in mind was that we were amongst the biggest geeks and nerds in the Canadian Forces; add that to our jobs and we just ate up any and all data about it.
 Being able to invoke ‘National Security’ to gain copies of any data helped.
 As more and more data arrived though, and the gravity of our situation became apparent, we prepared for the worst.

 When the Phoenix Project revealed themselves to the world, the announcement surprised us; but not their existence.
 While the public dismissed them as crackpots or a Russian hoax, we poured over every rumour with renewed vigour to get a handle on them.